Tian Ye (footballer, born 1972)

-Tian Ye (田野 (Tián Yě); born January 14, 1972, in Changsha, Hunan) is a retired Chinese football player who used to play as a goalkeeper.
+Tian Ye (田野 (Tián Yě); born January 14, 1972) is a retired Chinese football player who used to play as a goalkeeper.
 He is now a goalkeeping coach of China Amateur Football League side Guangzhou Glorious.

 Playing career

 Tian Ye would start his career playing for his hometown club Hunan Laifu in the second tier of the Chinese pyramid.
 With Hunan he would achieve very little with them and even unfortunately see the club relegated to the third tier at the end of the 1995 league season before the club decided to dissolve at the end of the 1997 league campaign.
 Tian was eventually allowed to leave the club and would join second tier club Guangzhou Apollo where he would gradually establish himself within the squad for the next several seasons.
 By the 2003 league season another second tier club Zhejiang Greentown were looking for a reliable goalkeeper and in Tian Ye they would find a goalkeeper who would aid them from being a mid-table club to genuine promotion contenders, eventually achieving its aim when the club came second in the 2006 league season and Tian decided that it was a good time to retire.